heristop/heristop.github.io/src/content/blog/2024-06-28-frontend-weekly-digest-26.md

 - **(💥) [New CSS media queries syntax](https://dev.to/perisicnikola37/new-css-media-queries-syntax-45og?ref=heristop.github.io)**

-  Explore the new CSS media queries syntax and how it can enhance your responsive design.
+  Explore the new CSS media queries syntax and how it can sharpen your responsive design.
 CSS just got a little more magical.

 ## 🆕 Releases & Updates